Driver security checklist

 Static Driver Verifier (SDV) uses a set of interface rules and a model of the operating system to determine whether the driver interacts correctly with the Windows operating system.
 SDV finds defects in driver code that could point to potential bugs in drivers.

-For more information, see Introducing Static Driver Verifier and Static Driver Verifier.
 Note that only certain types of drivers are supported by SDV.
 For more information about the drivers that SDV can verify, see Supported Drivers.
+Refer to the following pages for information on the SDV tests available for the driver type you are working with.

 To become familiar with SDV, you can use one of the sample drivers (for example, the featured toaster sample: https://github.com/Microsoft/Windows-driver-samples/tree/master/general/toaster/toastDrv/kmdf/func/featured).